sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 * Convert the ``.p12`` file to the PEM format.
 For this you need *two* commands; a) one to extract the key, and b) one to extract your certificate.

-a) Extract your key, run on the UI:
+a) Extract your key, run on the :abbr:`UI (User Interface)`:

    .. code-block:: bash

       cd $HOME/.globus
       openssl pkcs12 -in browsercert.p12 -out userkey.pem -nocerts

-Note that you will first need to enter the password that was used to *create* the browsercert.p12 file.
+Note that you will first need to enter the password that was used to *create* the ``browsercert.p12`` file.
 Next, you need to enter a password to protect the exported key.
 Enter that password again to verify.
 Note that you must enter a password and the password must be at least 12 characters; if the password is too short, ``openssl`` will fail without error.
 Using the same password as for the p12 file is fine.

-b) Extract your certificate, run on the UI:
+b) Extract your certificate, run on the :abbr:`UI (User Interface)`:

    .. code-block:: bash